praveenkumarp893/infrastoreapp/README.md

 ```

-## Following command is used to deploy the application in the namespace appns
+####ß Following command is used to deploy the application in the namespace appns
 ```bash
 helm upgrade --install testapp infrastore \
   --namespace appns --create-namespace \